malcolmsparks/malcolmsparks.blog/posts/satnav.md

-Title: We bought a satnav
+Title: That's it!
+We're getting a sat-nav!
-Subtitle: Which doesn't have a network card
+Subtitle: I've seen the future, and it's off-line
 Date: 2015-02-18
 Background: img/driving.jpg